Retirement Pages

 What Is the Saver's Credit?

-Taxpayers with retirement plans have until December 31 to make qualifying retirement contributions and get the Saver’s Credit on their current tax return.
-Elective deferrals or contributions to workplace related retirement plans must be made by December 31 to a:
+Taxpayers with retirement plans have until December 31 to make qualifying retirement contributions and get the Saver’s Credit on their 2023 year tax return.

-• Thrift Savings Plan (TSP) for federal employees
+• Thrift Savings Plan (TSP) for federal employees.

 For details see the instructions on IRS Form 8880, Credit for Qualified Retirement Savings Contributions, for a list of qualifying workplace retirement plans and additional details.